Robins Kaplan LLP Earns Trial Win for Client Amneal Pharmaceuticals LLC in Hatch-Waxman Lawsuit Over Blockbuster Kidney Disease Drug

 The Robins Kaplan team representing Amneal led a defense group that dwindled to nine at the final pretrial conference, five at the start of trial, and four during post-trial briefing, with others choosing to settle Amgen’s claims against them.
 Amneal proceeded to trial, and Judge Mitchell S. Goldberg ruled that Amneal, along with two other generic drug makers, did not infringe Amgen’s U.S. Patent 9,375,405.

-Robins Kaplan principal Oren Langer and associate Kelsey McElveen played critical roles at trial on behalf of Amneal.
+Robins Kaplan principal Oren Langer and past associate Kelsey McElveen played critical roles at trial on behalf of Amneal.
 “The most important mission we have is getting the best possible result for our clients.
 We are thrilled to be able to deliver that to Amneal in this case,” added Oren Langer.